Coping in Stressful Times

 - Are you numbing your reactions with alcohol and/or drugs?

-If you are experiencing any of these circumstances or just wish to talk to a counselor for additional support and you are an employee of Radford University, you may be entitled to free EAP (employee assistance program) counseling through Value Options.
-To find out more about your available benefit, call 866-725-0602 and the representative will assist you in finding a local therapist who is a Value Options provider.
-Your spouse and dependents are also covered by this benefit.
-You may also access services through the New River Valley Community Services Board at 540-961-8400.
+If you are experiencing any of these circumstances or just wish to talk to a counselor for additional support and you are an employee of Radford University, you may be entitled to free counseling through the Employee Assistance Program (learn more about EAP benefits).